 Neuroscience further demonstrates that the higher cognitive part of the brain shuts down under stress – literally goes dark on brain scans while the reactive part of the brain linked to negative emotions lights up.

-Further training creates new neural pathways that allow the child to deal in a healthy way with conflict rather than react to it, and to know and be able to choose wiser actions, make good decisions, relate well with others, be resilient when challenged, and set and meet healthy goals.
+Further training creates new neural pathways that allow the child to deal with conflict in a healthy way rather than react to it, and to know and be able to choose wiser actions, make good decisions, relate well with others, be resilient when challenged, and set and meet healthy goals.

-In short, once EQ training builds a new neural bridge, the brain integrates experience in a manner that we have come to define as “emotional intelligence.”
+In short, once EQ training builds a new neural bridge, the brain integrates experience in a manner that we have come to define as “Emotional Intelligence.”

 These realities amplify the importance of creating a caring learning environment that is emotionally supportive and expressive, as well as intellectually stimulating.

 Positive emotions are as influential as negative ones and are an invaluable element of the human experience.
-Research has shown that teaching methods and school cultures that generate good feelings, also generate better academic results and overall higher-performing and more creative and mentally healthy (also physically healthy) students and adults.
+Research has shown that teaching methods and school cultures that generate good feelings also generate better academic results and overall higher-performing and more creative and mentally healthy (also physically healthy) students and adults.